2012 Toyota Premio Review

-The Toyota Premio is an all-time favorite amongst Kenyans who love it for its style, comfort and class.
+The Toyota Premio is an all-time favorite amongst Kenyans who love it for its style, comfort and low maintenance costs.
 It is comparable in size to the Audi A4, Subaru Legacy Saloon, Mercedes C180, and the BMW 318i.
-The Toyota Premio is arguably the most balanced of these in terms of maintenance costs, fuel economy and reliability.
+The Toyota Premio is arguably the cheapest among these but it maintains a decent level of class and top notch reliability.

-So far, there have been 2 generations of the Toyota Premio, the 1st generation T240 in production from 2001 to 2007 and the 2nd generation T260 in production from 2007 to Present.
-The Toyota Premio is sold exclusively in the JDM and only available for export in the second hand market.
+The Toyota Premio has been in production for two generations.
+The the first generation known as the T240 was in production from 2001 to 2007 and the second generation known as T270 has been in production from 2007 to Present.
+The Toyota Premio is sold exclusively in Japanese market.

-The 2010 Toyota Premio T260 is available with 3 engine variants: The 1.5Litre 1NZ engine, the 1.8Litre 2ZR engine and the 2.0Litre 3ZR engine.
-All are mated to an automatic CVT transmission and available in both 2WD and 4WD.
-The 4WD options come with the 1.8L engine.
+The 2012 Toyota Premio T260 is available with 3 engine options: These are the 1.5Litre 1NZ engine, the 1.8Litre 2ZR engine and the 2.0Litre 3ZR engine which are all linked to an automatic CVT transmission and available in both 2WD and 4WD options.
+The 4WD option only comes with the 1.8L engine.

-1. The Toyota Premio F: This is the base level grade that comes with the 1.5 Litre 1NZ-FE engine, CVT Transmission and 2WD.
+- The Toyota Premio F – This is the base level grade that comes with the 1.5 Litre 1NZ-FE engine, CVT Transmission and 2WD.

-2. The Toyota Premio X: This comes with the 1.8 Litre 2ZR-FE engine, CVT Transmission, 2WD/4WD options.
+- The Toyota Premio X – This comes with the 1.8 Litre 2ZR-FE engine, CVT Transmission, 2WD/4WD options.

-3. The Toyota Premio G: This is the premium grade version that comes with the 2.0 Litre 3ZR-FAE engine, CVT Transmission and 2WD.
-Its got many other extras such as Alloy Rims, fog lights, navigation, and a sunroof option.
+- The Toyota Premio G – This is the premium grade version that comes with the 2.0 Litre 3ZR-FAE engine, CVT Transmission and 2WD.
+Its got many other extras such as Alloy Rims as standard, fog lights, navigation, and a sunroof option.

 Legroom & Space

-The boot space for the 2010 Toyota Premio is typical of any saloon car.
-It can carry medium sized luggage such as suitcases and groceries.
-The rear seats can be folded to create extra space.
+The boot space for the 2012 Toyota Premio is typical of any saloon car.
+The boot can carry medium sized luggage such as suitcases and groceries.
+The rear seats are foldable to create extra space.
 However, it cannot carry bulky or oversized luggage that station wagons would typically carry.

 The exterior dimensions are close to those of the Toyota Allion and Avensis.
 Most come with steel rims with plastic covers, but go for alloy rims as much as possible.

-In terms of stability, the Premio is a well built car that can handle sharp corners better than the Allion, Axio, and Belta.
+In terms of stability, the Premio is a well built car that can handle sharp corners better than the Allion and the Axio.
 This is due in part to its larger body weight and low center of gravity.
-The other part is due to a better quality suspension.

 Spare Parts Availability, Cost & Where to buy